No0bmazt3r/ai-chatbot-poc/STEP 1/vscode_implementation/README.md

 # VS Code Implementation Guide

-This guide explains how to run the Python scripts in your local VS Code environment to convert a CSV file and generate Gemini embeddings.
+This guide explains how to run the Python scripts in your local VS Code environment to convert a CSV file, clean the resulting JSON, and generate Gemini embeddings.

 ## 📝 Prerequisites